barsoom/devbook/deploy_without_downtime/README.md

   The old app will attempt to use the cached column name and will break things.

   Deploy removals in two steps:

+  * (Optional) Deploy 0: Make the column nullable if it isn't already:

+    ```ruby
+    class MyMigration < ActiveRecord::Migration
+      def change
+        change_column_null :items, :description, true
+      end
+    end
+    ```

+    This is so you can safely ignore the column without breakink the creation of new records.

   * Deploy 1: Make the app ignore the column: